rightjs/rightjs-home/docs/en/philosophy.md

 # Project Philosophy

-Although it looks small simple and not always serious, RightJS actually has a pretty solid idea behind and if you would like to have it described in one sentence that would be "causal but well organized"
+Although it looks small, simple and not always serious, RightJS actually has a pretty solid idea behind and if you would like to have it described in one sentence that would be "causal but well organized"